zimmermanw84/vulcun/README.md

 - Also dealing with big databases make sure to choose a server and/or hosting platform that can handle data.

-- Try to avoid (at all cost) storing serialized data in a relational database.
+- Try to avoid (at all cost) storing collection data in a relational database column.
 If you really need to store object or array data going with a NoSQL db might be a better choice.

 - Don't check in node_modules, DB Production info